bu-rcs/gpu_util/TASKS.md

 7. can generate report for specific year month, project (optional), user (optional), "Quick Stats" page generated if specified

 Questions:
 - How to tell if a gpu belongs to shared vs buyin?
-When idle no qname
+When idle no qname: Katia node file
-- Jobname recycle, how to tell what user since missing for many?
+- Jobname recycle, how to tell what user since missing for many?: find jobids that are less, these are recycled, these are sep dates. fill in user/owner by looking at same month node file to find it, correction algorithm only on recycled job ids
 - Duplicate values? whats going on?
-2024-01-21 22:58:02 weird merging time event?
+2024-01-21 22:58:02 weird merging time event? - get code to reproduce
 - some nans when grouping over entire 2024 year...exploring this 153847 vs 137830: 505 jobs?, 3 users
    - year_2024_01[year_2024_01['owner']=='allenjb']['options'].values
    - causes some issues with generating report for whole year